 - To learn to do business in the United States, Canada, and Mexico.

-- To know the business opportunities in the region
+- To know the business opportunities in the North America

 - To understand how to negotiate in these countries

-- To analyze foreign trade and foreign direct investment flows
+- To analyse foreign trade and foreign direct investment flows

-- To understand the importance of NAFTA (North America Free Trade Agreement)
+- To understand the importance of NAFTA (North American Free Trade Agreement)

 and others agreements in the region.